or, why stock photos of women in bathtubs surrounded by candles are bullshit

 Self-care doesn’t look like a beautiful woman sitting in a bubble bath surrounded by candles.
 NOPE.
-Self-care is made up of the small things you do that indicate that you're taking care of yourself.
+Self-care is NOT a spa getaway.
+Self-care is made up of the small things you on a regular rhythm to take care of yourself.

-For me, it's not a glamorous spa getaway.
-For me, self-care is about asking myself questions:
+For me, self-care is about asking myself these questions:

-- when was the last time I went for exercise (to a class, by myself, or with my kids)?
+- when was the last time I went for exercise?

 - how many times did I have to reheat my coffee this morning?

-- have I been able to get up before the kids and enjoy some quiet time? how can I make time for quiet and prayer today?
+- have I been able to enjoy some quiet time?

 And so I try to ask myself these questions to snap me out of it.
 I have to check in with myself super intentionally, because I've been trained to ignore my boundaries.
 But these days, trespassing those boundaries has greater consequences for my health.